DeAngelo Williams: 2005 season

 Before the 2005 season, Williams was considered to be a Heisman Trophy candidate.
 He was named by the Touchdown Club of Columbus as a "Player to Watch" in 2005.
 Williams started his senior season being held to 85 rushing yards on 24 carries in a 10–6 loss to Ole Miss but followed that up with ten consecutive games with over 100 yards rushing.
-While playing against Chattanooga, he rushed for 205 yards on 20 carries in the 59–14 victory.
+While playing against Chattanooga, Williams rushed for 205 yards on 20 carries in the 59–14 victory.
 He recorded 223 yards on 30 carries in a 37–31 loss to Tulsa.
-The next week, he posted 236 rushing yards on 35 carries in a 27–20 victory over UTEP.
-The next week, he had 14 carries for 136 rushing yards in a road loss to Central Florida.
-He followed that up with 33 carries for 198 rushing yards and two rushing touchdowns in a road win over Houston.
-He continued his productive season the next week when he accumulated 226 rushing yards on 39 carries and two touchdowns in a 27–24 victory over East Carolina.
-His 39 carries were the second-most for a single game in school history.
+The next week, Williams posted 236 rushing yards on 35 carries in a 27–20 victory over UTEP.
+The following week, he had 14 carries for 136 yards in a road loss to Central Florida.
+He followed that up with 33 carries for 198 yards and two touchdowns in a road win over Houston.
+Williams continued his productive season the next week when he accumulated 226 rushing yards on 39 carries and two touchdowns in a 27–24 victory over East Carolina.
+Williams' 39 carries were the second-most for a single game in school history.
 On November 1, he had 21 carries for 167 rushing yards in a home loss to UAB.
-18 days later, he had 36 carries for 123 rushing yards and one rushing touchdown in a road win over Southern Miss.
+18 days later, Williams had 36 carries for 123 rushing yards and one rushing touchdown in a road win over Southern Miss.
 He finished the regular season with 127 rushing yards in a 26–3 victory over Marshall.
 In his final college game, the 2005 Motor City Bowl, Williams helped Memphis defeat the Akron Zips 38–31, by running for a Bowl record 238 yards and scoring three touchdowns.
-His performance made him the top ground-gainer in college football in 2005.
+His performance made him the top ground-gainer in college football in 2005 with 1,964 yards.
 Williams was also an All-America selection by the American Football Coaches Association (AFCA) and the Walter Camp Foundation.
 He earned the Amateur Athlete of the Year Award at the Tennessee Sports Hall of Fame.

 Williams was a finalist for the 2005 Doak Walker Award, which was awarded to Reggie Bush.
 He came in seventh overall in the Heisman Trophy voting.
 In 2005, Williams was named the inaugural winner of the ARA Sportsmanship Award, presented by the Awards and Recognition Association to the Division I football player who best exhibits sportsmanship both on and off the field.
 For the third straight year, he was named as the Conference USA Offensive Player of the Year.